RootReboot/RubyOnRailsLearningProj/README.md

 # RubyOnRailsLearningProj

-# To setup the windows git settings in the wsl I used the command:
+### To setup the windows git settings in the wsl I used the command:

     git config --global credential.helper "/mnt/c/Program\\ Files/Git/mingw64/libexec/git-core/git-credential-manager.exe"

+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

+- Ruby version

+- System dependencies

+- Configuration

+- Database creation

+- Database initialization

+- How to run the test suite

+- Services (job queues, cache servers, search engines, etc.)

+- Deployment instructions

+- ...